jwodder/doapi/README.rst

 - A command-line interface to all of the above that outputs JSON objects in the same format as used by the API (perfect for massaging with `jq
   <https://stedolan.github.io/jq/>`_!)
+- When creating droplets from the command line, new SSH public keys can be specified without having to register them explicitly beforehand.